 - All of the data that the lender already has about you (if they have loaned to you before)

 The information on your credit report contains all of your previous loan applications, whether you paid off those loans, and how reliably you made the payments.
+Learn more about the factors affecting your credit score here.

 There are three Credit Reference Agencies in the UK.
 These companies are the only organisations, which generate credit scores and each of them has their own way of calculating the credit score.
 This means that your score will be different depending on the agency the lender uses.